China Funded Lapis-Lazuli Transport Corridor Unites Caucasus and Central Asia

-Afghanistan, Turkmenistan, Azerbaijan, Georgia and Turkey signed an agreement last month on the creation of the Lapis Lazuli transport corridor which is set to connect the five countries.
-The document, which was finalized after three years of technical talks, was signed on the margins of the 7th Regional Economic Cooperation Conference on Afghanistan (RECCA) in Ashgabat on November 15th.
+Afghanistan, Turkmenistan, Azerbaijan, Georgia, and Turkey signed an agreement last month on the creation of the Lapis Lazuli transport corridor, which is set to connect the five countries.
+The document, which was finalized after three years of technical talks, was signed on the margins of the 7th Regional Economic Cooperation Conference on Afghanistan (RECCA) in Ashgabat on November 15.

-Discussions concerning logistics operations of the route are still in progress, however the associated feasibility studies, consideration of the project’s long-term infrastructure maintenance (O&M), and the financing have all been sourced for the corridor’s related infrastructure requirements.
+Discussions concerning logistics operations of the route are still in progress.
+However, the associated feasibility studies, consideration of the project’s long-term infrastructure maintenance (O&M), and financing have all been sourced for the corridor’s related infrastructure requirements.

-Major actions needed to complete route include: 1) improvement of road conditions and transit facilities along major highways; 2) expand rail links between Afghanistan and Turkey and beyond; 3) improve multi-modal land ports in each of the five Lapis Lazuli Corridor countries; and 4) undertake a Cost-Benefit Analysis on establishing Cross-Border Economic (Tax Free) Zones between the countries along the corridor.
+Major actions needed to complete the route include: 1) improvement of road conditions and transit facilities along major highways; 2) expansion of rail links between Afghanistan and Turkey and beyond; 3) improvement of multi-modal land ports in each of the five Lapis Lazuli Corridor countries; and 4) Cost-Benefit Analysis on establishing Cross-Border Economic (Tax Free) Zones between the countries along the corridor.

-There are additional complexities, not least the security situation in Afghanistan, but also with American strategic interests along almost all the entire corridor.
-China especially has been somewhat reluctant to publicly acknowledge the route as being part of its Belt & Road initiative, although it is providing both finance and construction teams and materials to help develop and upgrade the route.
+There are additional complexities, not least being the security situation in Afghanistan, but also American strategic interests along almost the entire corridor.
+China, especially, has been somewhat reluctant to publicly acknowledge the route as being part of its Belt and Road initiative, although it is providing both finance and construction teams and materials to help develop and upgrade the route.

 Current project estimates exceed US$2 billion, while Institutional Partners include China (via the Bank of China), the Kyrgyz Republic, Tajikistan, Afghanistan, Iran, Turkey (including its Foreign Economic Relations Board), the Asia Development Bank, the World Bank, and the United States.
-Products can be expected to be mainly agricultural based, electronics and plastic items, as well as hand made expensive items such as carpets, other fabrics such as cottons, chemicals, and indeed, lapis lazuli – Afghanistan still produces much of the worlds supply of the stone, which is used in jewellery, expensive paints, and dyes.
+Products can be expected to be mainly agricultural based, electronics and plastic items, as well as hand made expensive items such as carpets, other fabrics such as cottons, chemicals, and indeed, lapis lazuli.
+Afghanistan still produces much of the world’s supply of the stone, which is used in jewelry, expensive paints, and dyes.

 Silk Road Briefing is produced and written by Dezan Shira & Associates.
 The firm provides governments and corporate businesses worldwide with strategic, legal, tax and operational advisory services to their SMEs and MNCs investing throughout Eurasia and has 28 offices across China, India, Russia and the ASEAN nations, and partner firms in Central Asia.
 We have specific and long term experience in China and the OBOR countries.
 For assistance with OBOR related issues, please contact the firm at email@example.com or visit the practice at www.dezshira.com